Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Introduction

 \section{Introduction}

-Let $F$ be a non-Archimedean local field.
-The Bernstein-Zelevinsky derivative is a twisted Jacquet functor, originally introduced in classifying the irreducible representations of $\mathrm{GL}_{n}(F)$ in \cite{BZ76, BZ77, Ze80}.
-On the other hand, there is a notion of $\rho$-derivatives introduced and studied by C. Jantzen \cite{Ja07} and independently by M\'inguez \cite{Mi09}.
-This article is to study more precise relations between two notions of derivatives, and the main novelty of our work shows there is a very nice general theory for certain sequences of derivatives.
-Our goal is applications towards branching laws for general linear groups or even other classical groups, in view of the recent derivative approach in studying branching laws e.g. \cite{MW12, Ve13, SV17, Pr18, CS21, Gu22, Ch21, GGP20, Ch20, Ch21+}.
-Those applications will appear in the sequel \cite{Ch22+}.
-Indeed, we shall also show in \cite{Ch22+} that any simple quotients of Bernstein-Zelevinsky derivatives can be constructed from such sequences.
-Thus, with results in this article, we also have a nice way in describing those simple quotients.
+Let $F$ be a local non-Archimedean field.
+The Bernstein-Zelevinsky derivative is a twisted Jacquet functor, originally introduced for classifying the irreducible representations of $\mathrm{GL}_{n}(F)$ in \cite{BZ76, BZ77, Ze80}.
+This is the first one of a series of articles in studying the theory of Bernstein-Zelevinsky derivatives.
+The main result of this article provides a combinatorial approach to the problems of socles and cosocles of Bernstein-Zelevinsky derivatives of irreducible representations.
+In the sequels \cite{Ch22+d, Ch22+e}, we shall obtain a canonical sequence from some minimality by using results of this one, and then establish properties for such sequence.
+Applications to branching laws will be considered in \cite{Ch22+b}.
+Indeed, we shall show in \cite{Ch22+b} that any simple quotients of Bernstein-Zelevinsky derivatives can be constructed from such sequences.

+On the other hand, there is a notion of $\rho$-derivatives introduced and studied by C. Jantzen \cite{Ja07} and independently by M\'inguez \cite{Mi09}, which will be important in our study.
 To be more precise, the notion of derivatives in this article is the one using essentially square-integrable representations to replace cuspidal representations $\rho$ in \cite{Ja07, Mi09}, which we shall simply call St-derivatives.
 Such derivative is also used in recent work of Atobe-M\'inguez \cite{AM20}, and Lapid-M\'inguez \cite{LM22} for other studies.
 A certain sequence of St-derivatives can be used to construct some simple quotients of Bernstein-Zelevinsky (BZ) derivatives (see Section \ref{ss two derivatives}).
 This is based on the observation that any standard module in GL case has unique submodule and such submodule is generic \cite{JS83} (also see \cite{CaSh98, Ch21}).
-In \cite{Ch22+}, we shall show that such construction from St-derivatives exhausts all simple quotients of BZ derivatives, whose proof also largely relies on the development in this article.